Samsung/Tizen.CircularUI/doc/guide/CircleDateTimeSelector.md

 ## Adding CircleDateTimeSelector at CirclePage

 You can set `CircleDateTimeSelector` at [`CirclePage.Content`](xref:Tizen.Wearable.CircularUI.doc.CirclePage).
+If you'd like to know how to add `CirclePage`, please refer to [CirclePage guide](https://samsung.github.io/Tizen.CircularUI/guide/CirclePage.html#create-circlepage).
 The following code show [`CirclePage`](xref:Tizen.Wearable.CircularUI.doc.CirclePage) with `CircleDateTimeSelector`.
 `RotaryFocusTargetName` attribute sets the current focused control that is handled by rotating and display the focused control's circle object.
-If you don't set this property.
-Control can't receive rotary event.
+If you don't set this property, control can't receive [`Rotary event`](https://developer.tizen.org/development/training/native-application/understanding-tizen-programming/event-handling#rotary).

 `CircleDateTimeSelector` has the following properties: